SubhMSFT/CosmosDB-MongoAPI-RU-Optimization/README.md

 In short, we have been able to successfully bring down Query RU consumption from 20 RUs to 3 RUs, just by tweaking Single Field & Wildcard Indexes.

-What is Indexing   | RU
+Which Indexes have been Used?   | RU
 ------------- | -------------
 _id  | 20.05
 _id, CategoryName  | 7.32